Twitter 'bans women against trans ideology'

 Their letter links to comments, that it says has led to people being banned from the site:

-Writer Miranda Yardley said she was banned from Twitter for stating that a Green Party spokesperson is a man - despite Aimee Challenor describing herself as a transwoman.
+Transsexual writer Miranda Yardley said she was banned from Twitter for stating that a Green Party spokesperson is a man - despite Aimee Challenor describing herself as a transwoman.

 Writing on her blog she said: "According to the rules of Twitter it is now hateful conduct to call someone who is a man, a man.